unmojang/drasl/README.md

 ## Features

-- Easy to host: a single Go binary plus a few static assets, no runtime dependencies
+- Easy to host: a single Go binary plus a few static assets, no runtime dependencies.
+See [doc/installation.md](doc/installation.md).
 - Highly configurable
 - Fast, minimalist, and highly-accessible web interface.
 JavaScript is used only for cosmetic effects and is not required.
 - Optional: proxy requests to fallback API servers (see [FallbackAPIServers](doc/configuration.md))